syncfusion-content/blazor-docs/blazor/rating/tooltip.md

 ![Blazor Rating Component with Tooltip](./images/blazor-rating-tooltip.png)

-## TooltipTemplate
+## Tooltip template

-The Rating tooltips can be customized using the [TooltipTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_TooltipTemplate) tag directive to provide more expressive content rather than the item’s numerical values.
+You can use the [TooltipTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_TooltipTemplate) tag directive to specify a custom template for the `Tooltip` of the rating.
+You can provide more expressive or detailed information about the rating in the tooltip.

-Below example demonstrates the tooltip template of Rating.

 ```cshtml